-Dr. Mueller is the Program Director of the Female Pelvic Medicine & Reconstructive Surgery Fellowship (FPMRS) at Loyola University Medical Center.
+Dr. Mueller is the Division Director of the Female Pelvic Medicine & Reconstructive Surgery at Loyola University Medical Center.
 She is a board certified urologist and is also board certified in FPMRS.
-She is the Division Director of the FPMRS Division and is an Professor in Urology and Obstetrics and Gynecology.
+She is a Professor in Urology and Obstetrics and Gynecology.

 Dr. Mueller brings the expertise and experience of her urologic training to the daily care of our patients and education of our fellows.
 Her special interests include surgical anatomy, urodynamics, and 3-dimensional pelvic floor ultrasound.
 She successfully united her special interests and enthusiasm for teaching and education to develop several novel teaching tools, including an integrated, surgical anatomy lecture and dissection series for gynecology and urology residents and a formal, nationally accepted educational curriculum on urodynamics for urology residents.
 She is an NIH funded investigator.

 Dr. Fitzgerald joined the FPMRS division in 2013 and has brought a unique dimension to this diverse group of urogynecologists.
 She is board certified by the American Board of Physical Medicine and Rehabilitation and received her residency training at the Rehabilitation Institute of Chicago/ Northwestern University Medical School in Chicago.
 Her specialties include rehabilitation, women's pelvic medicine, pregnancy related musculoskeletal medicine, pelvic pain, pelvic floor dysfunction and pain in pregnancy and postpartum.

 Dr. Fitzgerald is an NIH funded investigator and a dedicated teacher and mentor.
 Her unique background has made her a welcome addition to the FPMRS division.